RanRhoads84/debgpt7.8-with-vectorDB/README.md

 pip3 install git+https://salsa.debian.org/deeplearning-team/debgpt.git
 ```

-Upon fresh installation, the user needs to first configure it with
-`debgpt config` (a TUI-based configuration wizard):
+Before use, start the TUI-based wizard to configure (or reconfigure) the tool:

 ```
-# configure or re-configure the tool through a TUI wizard
 debgpt config
 ```

-After the configuration process, we can try some quick examples:
+Upon completion, you can start an interactive chat with the LLM:

 ```
-# Make a quick question and quit
-debgpt -qa 'what can you do?'

-# Start interactive chat with LLM
 debgpt
 ```

-Tips: The bare minimum "configuration" required to make `debgpt` work is
+The bare minimum "configuration" required to make `debgpt` work is
 `export OPENAI_API_KEY="your-api-key"`.
-This can even skip `debgpt config`.

-Tips: For advanced usage such as switching to different frontends using
+For advanced usage, you may generate
+a complete configuration template with `debgpt genconfig` and put the edited
+configuration file at `$HOME/.debgpt/config.toml`.
+Both `debgpt config` and
-`--frontend|-F`, you may use `debgpt genconfig` to generate a complete
+`debgpt genconfig` will try to keep your existing configurations.
-config template.
-Place the edited configuration file
-at `$HOME/.debgpt/config.toml`

 FRONTENDS